 Rather than part $5,000 away with MOM, Heartland Boy decided to purchase the compulsory maid insurance that comes with the $5,000 Security Bond “rider”.
 Such a maid insurance policy means that the insurance provider will step in and provide the security deposit on behalf of the employer (Heartland Boy) should the situation arises.
 Heartland Boy went for this option as he earns $271 of interest by keeping the $5,000 security bond in the Citibank MaxiGain Savings Account (@2.5% interest for 26 months)

-Heartland Boy purchased his maid insurance policy via InsuranceMarket.sg.
+Heartland Boy purchased his maid insurance policy himself as well.
 This was a super hassle-free process as the widget allows him to toggle his preferences (eg: duration of the policy to match the FWD contract) Here is his referral link should you need to renew your maid insurance policy or purchase a fresh one.
-Pro tip: you can toggle your preferences in the widget before clicking “show my quotes” to get your competitive quote!

 *Note that the earliest MOM allow for advance transmission is 14 calendar days from the start date of your maid’s new work permit.
 That is, if you want the transfer maid to start working for you on 15 June, the earliest the insurance provider can submit the maid insurance policy to MOM is 1 June.
 That also means that you need not purchase the maid insurance policy any earlier than 1 June.